-It also sets out the following policies:
+It also sets out the following policies: Paragraph 130

-'Where there is evidence of deliberate neglect of, or damage to, a heritage asset the deteriorated state of the heritage asset should not be taken into account in any decision.'
+'Where there is evidence of deliberate neglect of or damage to a heritage asset the deteriorated state of the heritage asset should not be taken into account in any decision.'

-'When considering the impact of a proposed development on the significance of a designated heritage asset, great weight should be given to the asset's conservation (and the more important the asset, the greater the weight should be).
-This is irrespective of whether any potential harm amounts to substantial harm, total loss or less than substantial harm to its significance.
+'When considering the impact of a proposed development on the significance of a designated heritage asset, great weight should be given to the asset's conservation.
+The more important the asset, the greater the weight should be.

-'Any harm to, or loss of, the significance of a designated heritage asset (from its alteration or destruction, or from development within its setting), should require clear and convincing justification.
-Substantial harm to or loss of: a) grade II listed buildings, or grade II registered parks or gardens, should be exceptional;

-b) assets of the highest significance, notably scheduled monuments, protected wreck sites, registered battlefields, grade I and II listed buildings, grade I and II registered parks and gardens, and World Heritage Sites, should be wholly exceptional.'
+Significance can be harmed or lost through alteration or destruction of the heritage asset or development within its setting.
+As heritage assets are irreplaceable, any harm or loss should require clear and convincing justification.
+Substantial harm to or loss of a grade II listed building, park or garden should be exceptional.
+Substantial harm to or loss of designated heritage assets of the highest significance, notably scheduled monuments, protected wreck sites, battlefields, grade I and II listed buildings, grade I and II registered parks and gardens, and World Heritage Sites, should be wholly exceptional.'

-Where a proposed development will lead to substantial harm to (or total loss of significance of) a designated heritage asset, local planning authorities should refuse consent, unless it can be demonstrated that the substantial harm or total loss is necessary to achieve substantial public benefits that outweigh that harm or loss, or all of the following apply:
+'Where a proposed development will lead to substantial harm to or total loss of significance of a designated heritage asset, local planning authorities should refuse consent, unless it can be demonstrated that the substantial harm or loss is necessary to achieve substantial public benefits that outweigh that harm or loss, or all of the following apply:

-- the nature of the heritage asset prevents all reasonable uses of the site; - no viable use of the heritage asset itself can be found in the medium term through appropriate marketing that will enable its conservation;

-- conservation by grant funding or some form of not for profit, charitable or public ownership is demonstrably not possible; - the harm or loss is outweighed by the benefit of bringing the site back into use.'
+- The nature of the heritage asset prevents all reasonable uses of the site - No viable use of the heritage asset itself can be found in the medium term through appropriate marketing that will enable its conservation conservation by grant-funding or some form of charitable or public ownership is demonstrably not possible - The harm or loss is outweighed by the benefit of bringing the site back into use.'

-'Where a development proposal will lead to less than substantial harm to the significance of a designated heritage asset, this harm should be weighed against the public benefits of the proposal including, where appropriate, securing its optimum viable use.'
+'Where a development proposal will lead to less than substantial harm to the significance of a designated heritage asset, this harm should be weighed against the public benefits of the proposal, including securing its optimum viable use.'